gagolews/clustering-benchmarks/.devel/sphinx/z_bibliography.md

 When using this framework in research publications, please cite {cite}`clustering_benchmarks` as specified below.
 Thank you.

-Also please cite the benchmark suite project {cite}`clustering_data_v1` as well as the literature references mentioned in the description files corresponding to each dataset if you analyse them in your publications.
+Additionally, please mention the benchmark suite project {cite}`clustering_data_v1` as well as the literature references listed in the description files corresponding to each dataset studied.